 08 of 08

 If you are craving a bracing, salty snack, you can’t go wrong with salsa and chips.
 Your only problem will be choosing which salsa and what “chips” to choose!

 Salsa in Spanish just means “sauce,” and Mexican cuisine is chock full of many different kinds of table and cooking sauces.
 There is, of course, your basic simple chopped fresh salsa, which is known and loved in Mexican restaurants all over the world.
 Another option would be Tropical Mango Salsa—or how about some Cranberry Salsa at holiday time?

-As dippers, you can use store-bought tortilla chips or make your own totopos.
+As for dippers, you can use store-bought tortilla chips or make your own totopos.
 Tired of regular chips?
-Branch out and use some Mexican chicharrones, either the traditional kind (fried pork rinds) or the modern commercially-made wheat based puffed snack thingies.
+Branch out and use some Mexican chicharrones, either the traditional kind (fried pork rinds) or the modern commercially-made wheat-based puffed snack thingies.
 Want fewer carbs?
 Use thin slices of fresh jicama instead of the chips!